nifz/pickytrash/README.md

 ## Laravel Sponsors

-We would like to extend our thanks to the following sponsors for funding Laravel development.
+aaWe would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).

 ### Premium Partners